fi-muni/PA165/tasks/seminar-persistence2.md

 Hint: there are two helper methods prepared for you: `assertContainsCategoryWithName`, `assertContainsProductWithName`.

 **Task 03**
 Create DAO object for Product into package cz.fi.muni.pa165.dao.
 Interface ProductDao is already prepared for you, you need to implement only the implementation ProductDaoImpl.
 Use Repository annotation on the DaoImpl.
-Implement findAll, findById, create, delete.
+Implement findAll, findById, create, remove.
 To get entity manager inside DAO use `@PersistenceContext`.

 To implement `findAll()`, you will need to use JPQL this is what you need:
 ```java